awkena/panGenomeBreedr/README.md

 of parents to progenies to ascertain if a target locus was successfully introgressed or check for the hybridity of F1s.
 These plots also allow users to get a visual insight into the amount of parent germplasm recovered in progenies.

-To produce these plots, one needs to have either polymorphic low or mid-density marker data from service providers such as KASP, Agriplex and DArTag.
+To produce these plots, users must have either polymorphic low or mid-density marker data and a map file for the markers. **The map file must contain the marker IDs, their chromosome numbers and positions**.

+`panGB`can handle data from KASP, Agriplex and DArTag service providers.

 ## Working with Agriplex Mid-Density Marker Data